charleso/git-training/README.md

 This material is _not_ intended to teach advanced Git (eg. Run `git magic --hard --all` and you'll be more 100x more productive).
-The focus of this material is to focus on a few critical aspects of Git that can often cause the most amount of confusion.
+The aim is to focus on a few critical aspects of Git that can often cause the most amount of confusion.

 Prerequisites